Trump's initial warning to South Korea's Lee turns into warm welcome after flattery

 But any prospect of a hostile Oval Office meeting evaporated after Lee heaped praise onto the U.S. president — lauding the decor, beseeching Trump to continue to help with Korean peace efforts and even suggesting a Trump Tower in North Korea.

-“We've known each other and gotten along very well,” Trump said.
-After running down the agenda for the summit, Trump added: “It's a great honor to be with you and congratulations on your election.
+“We've known each other and gotten along very well,” Trump said, before adding, “It's a great honor to be with you and congratulations on your election.
 That was a big one, and we're with you 100%.”

 Lee, elected in June, began by praising one of Trump's pet projects: presidential interior design.